What makes cruise ship employment so unique?

 How long is the assignment?

 Assignments vary depending on the position and brand.
-It can be anywhere between 4 months thru 10 months.
+For most of our fleet, it can be anywhere between 4 months thru 9 months depending on the position.

 What about time off?